Owensboro Bridge

-The Owensboro Bridge, also called the Blue Bridge, is a continuous truss bridge that spans the Ohio River between Owensboro, Kentucky and Spencer County, Indiana.
-Dedicated to the memory of the late U.S. Congressman Glover H. Cary (1885–1936) and often called the "Glover Cary Bridge," the bridge opened to traffic in September 1940.
+The Owensboro Bridge is a continuous truss bridge that spans the Ohio River between Owensboro, Kentucky and Spencer County, Indiana.
+Dedicated to the memory of the late U.S. Congressman Glover H. Cary (1885–1936) and often erroneously called the "Glover Cary Bridge," the bridge opened to traffic in September 1940.
 It originally was a toll bridge, but tolls were discontinued in 1954.
 It carried US 231 into Kentucky from Indiana from 1940 to 2002 when 231 was moved onto the newly completed Natcher Bridge.
 Subsequently, its designation was changed to Indiana 161 and Kentucky 2262.
+Painted silver when it opened, the bridge was painted blue in the 1970s and often is called the Blue Bridge by local residents and media.